Skip to Main Content

 Investing involves risks and you may incur a profit or a loss.
 Past performance cannot guarantee future results.
 This material is provided for informational purposes only and is not intended as an offer or solicitation for the sale of any security or service.
 It is not designed or intended to provide financial, tax, legal, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 There is no assurance that any investment, financial or estate planning strategy will be successful.

 A sudden need for significant funds arises—where should you turn?
 One strategy can be leveraging your portfolio’s assets to access liquidity.
 What do you need to know about using your holdings as collateral?
-We sat down with Jon Coppola, director of Private Banking at Wilmington Trust, for the skinny on potential rewards and risks of this complex yet engaging space.
+We sat down with Jon Coppola, head of Private Banking at Wilmington Trust, for the skinny on potential rewards and risks of this complex yet engaging space.

 Jon, some wealthy clients may be thinking, why shouldn’t I just keep a large portion of my portfolio stashed in cash, so it will be right there if I need it?